 I didn’t know how people would respond, but I knew that racism in Japan, particularly related to black and brown kids or children of immigrant parents, has seldom if ever been publicly talked about or acknowledged.
 Here, its not directly addressed.
 Its talked around and side-eyed.
 Scoffs, chuckles, and petty aggressions fight against the pull of its obvious presence.

 Writing that article was like wearing a silver suit and dancing along the edges of unfolding lava.
-The first thing that I ever wrote about Kantra, “Dear America,” has actually yet to get published by Kweli Journal.
+The first thing that I ever wrote about Kantra, has actually yet to get published.
 It was written while Kantra was still a baby.
 The essay came out of a necessity to understand my family’s predicament.
-I didn’t know if it’d ever get published.
+I don’t know if it’ll ever get published.
 The Huffpost article was written after I pitched it to them.
 I was on deadline.
 I didn’t have the leisure to loom over it and painfully premeditate the execution.
 Shit had to get done.
 The click-bate title wasn’t mine.
 Though I hesitated at first, I approved it.